-One study included a total of 22 patients underwent Allogeneic limbal transplantation surgery.
+Kesper et al., (9) included a total of 22 patients underwent Allogeneic limbal transplantation surgery.
 The mean patient age was 69.5 years.
-Patient LSCD aetiology was 59% infectious and 41% traumatic (9).
-Another study included 14 patients (6 females, 8 males).
+Patient LSCD aetiology was 59% infectious and 41% traumatic.
+Viestenz et al., (10) included 14 patients (6 females, 8 males).
 The mean age of patients was 69 years.
 Five of the patients developed LSCD due to chemical burn.
-Nine of the patients got LSCD caused by infectious keratitis (10).
+Nine of the patients got LSCD because of an infection.

-Another study showed that eyes with chemical burns fared more favourably than those with ocular pemphigoid and Stevens-Johnson syndrome.
-The success rate of LSC transplantation may vary according to the original cause of LSCD, preoperative LSCD stage, the presence of other associated factorsinflammatory, immunologic, geneticthat may significantly influence graft survival (11).
-Our study also showed that in cases due to chemical burn, contact lens and dry eye syndromethere was statistically a significant difference between surgical outcome (p-value <0.05), but in cases due to infectious keratitis and ocular trauma- there was no a statistically significant difference between their surgical outcome (p-value >0.05).
+Shortt et al., (11) showed that eyes with chemical burns fared more favourably than those with ocular pemphigoid and Stevens-Johnson syndrome.
+The success rate of LSC transplantation may vary according to the original cause of LSCD, preoperative LSCD stage, the presence of other associated factors (e.g. inflammatory, immunologic, genetic) that may significantly influence graft survival.

+Our study also showed that in cases due to chemical burn, contact lens and dry eye syndrome there was a statistically significant difference between their surgical outcome (p-value <0.05), but in cases due to infectious keratitis and ocular trauma there was no a statistically significant difference between their surgical outcome (p-value >0.05).

-A single-centre analysis of 125 cases of autologous SLET for unilateral LSCD by Sangwan's group demonstrated a 76% and 75% success rate a two-line in visual acuity improvement Similarly, a multi-centre analysis of 68 cases of autologous SLET for unilateral LSCD demonstrated an 84% success rate and a 65% two-line improvement in visual acuity (13).
+A single-center analysis of 125 cases of autologous SLET for unilateral LSCD by Sangwan's group demonstrated a 76% success rate and a 75% two-line improvement in visual acuity (12).
+Similarly, a multi-center analysis of 68 cases of autologous SLET for unilateral LSCD demonstrated an 84% success rate and a 65% two-line improvement in visual acuity (13).